If you find strategy hard to grasp and do well you’re not alone.

 You’ve hunted for ways to win by asking your community for advice.
 You’ve gathered insights on how your organization excels and collected ideas of what would make your work even better and options to get there.
 Before your strategy session, you’ll want to organize what you learned into broad categories of strategic alternatives.
 So that you don’t overwhelm your stakeholders and still provide adequate choices, share no fewer than five and no more than seven options.

 How do you choose five to seven options when you’ve gathered so many ideas?
-This is where your analysis and sorting skills come into play.
+This decision is where your analysis and sorting skills come into play.
 Many ideas gathered will be variations on a theme or through-line.
 You combine them.
 For example, different individuals recommended partnering with design schools, creating a school, and a public university partnership to support existing and emerging artists during one strategy project.
-All became examples of ways to provide emerging and seasoned artist’s education.
+All became examples of ways to provide emerging and seasoned artists’ education.

-Identifying a collection of options is a bit like choosing how you will travel to your vacation destination.
+Identifying a collection of options is like choosing how you will travel to your vacation destination.
 Will you drive, fly, walk, bike, or even take a boat?
 Each choice points to specific and different activities.
 If you decide to bike to your destination, you’ll grab your helmet, bike shoes, and strap-on water bottle.
 If you select your car, you get your cooler and, if you’re like me, half your kitchen because you of the room in the trunk.

 Failing to create viable and distinct options is one of seven common errors that nonprofits make.
 So, take extra care here.
 For more about the challenges of creating strategic options, watch Too Few Options.